Kleinendorst/kleinendorst.github.io/_posts/2017-09-22-actor-model-introduction.md

 5. In this function we will handle the message, for now it just outputs the request parameters, but we will fix this soon.

-Now to create this actor and tell it to do it’s job we write the following code in the main function:
+Now to create this actor and tell it to do its job we write the following code in the main function:

 {% highlight java %}
 ActorSystem system = ActorSystem.create("weather");